lykmapipo/mongoose-polymer/README.md

 ...
 ```

-Following model instance methods will be added to the owning model side
+Following model instance methods will be added to the owned model instance

 #### `morphName(callback)`
 An instance method whose name is determines by `morphName` will be added to owned side model instance to enable retrieving owning side model instance.
 For the above cases `Photo` model instance will gain `photoable` instance method to enable it to retrieve either `Product` or `User` instance.